European-XFEL/Karabo/doc/concepts/general_concepts.rst

 =======

 The device is the core concept of Karabo.
 Basically, Karabo consists of a set of devices running somewhere on the network.
-Every device is an instance of an object-oriented class, which implements the device interface and logic.
+Every device is an instance of an object-oriented class which implements the device interface and logic.
 Each device serves one logical and encapsulated service, i.e. 1 device = 1 service.

 A device can represent:

 - A single IO channel (e.g. a digital output for switching something on or off)
-- A single equipment (e.g. a motor or a pump)
+- A single piece of equipment (e.g. a motor or a pump)
 - A controller driving a set of equipment (e.g. a pump controller)
 - A group of equipment that together forms a larger component (e.g. a slit using two underlying motors)